ruggeri/tech-notes/randos/books.md

 * Machine Learning (Mitchell)
     * TODO AT HOME (AI)
 * Machine Learning (Murphy)
+    * Looks like a great book.
+Very comprehensive; covers *everything*.
+        * Except cheaps out on NNs.
+    * Would make this one of the first AI books I read after Norvig.
     * TODO AT HOME (AI)
 * Mastering Web Application Development with AngularJS
     * This was a shit book, and I moved on to React.